Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

         check_command           ping4!100.0,20%!500.0,60%
     }

-With the freely definable macros in Icinga 2 it looks like this:
+With the freely definable custom attributes in Icinga 2 it looks like this:

     object CheckCommand "ping4" {
         command = PluginDir + "/check_ping -H $HOSTADDRESS$ -w $wrta$,$wpl%$ -c $crta$,$cpl%$"